April 3, 2020

 Effective March 13, 2020, Tribunals Ontario is implementing a new policy to postpone in-person hearings and reschedule to a later date.
 Where feasible, alternative hearing options such as written and telephone hearings will be considered to minimize disruption to hearings across the organization.
 In addition, all front-line counter services will be closed as of March 16 until further notice.

 For more information, please see the news release.

-The Conservation Review Board (CRB) is an adjudicative tribunal that through the mandate provided by the Ontario Heritage Act considers a number of matters such as the proposed designation of a property as having cultural heritage value or interest; application for the repeal of a by-law on a specific property; applications related to the alteration of a property covered by a by-law; and matters related to archaeological licensing.
-The CRB, through the prehearing process and mediation, efforts will attempt to settle the dispute where appropriate.
+The Conservation Review Board (CRB) is an adjudicative tribunal that, through the mandate provided by the Ontario Heritage Act, considers a number of matters such as: the proposed designation of a property as having cultural heritage value or interest; applications for the repeal of a by-law on a specific property; applications related to the alteration of a property covered by a by-law; and, matters related to archaeological licensing.
+The CRB, through the prehearing process and mediation efforts, will attempt to settle the dispute where appropriate.

-Where a case does not settle and proceeds to hearing, after the hearing the CRB will provided a Recommendation on the matter to either the municipal council or the Minister of Tourism, Culture and Sport who have the final decision
+Where a case does not settle and proceeds to hearing, after the hearing, the CRB will provide a Recommendation on the matter to either the municipal council or the Minister of Tourism, Culture and Sport, who have the final decision.

 CRB History and Jurisdiction

 The CRB was established in 1975 under Part 3 of the Ontario Heritage Act.